jon-mah/SIV_infectionDynamics/README.md

 # SIV_infectionDynamics
-"A Continuous Susceptible-Infected-Vaccinated Model for Influenza Infection Dynamics."
+"A Susceptible-Infected-Vaccinated Model for Influenza Infection Dynamics."

 ## Authors